 Eugen Graf, IV

 Eugene Graf is a native to Bozeman and comes from a long tradition of community involvement.
 He owns E.G. Construction, building homes and developing communities in Bozeman.
 Eugene Learned to fly fish from his father and uncle (both veterans) at a very early age.
 Montana is home and enjoys sharing the mountain, lakes, and streams with everyone, including his wife and two children.
-Has organized national fundraising efforts for various causes and supported various veteran causes.
+He has organized national fundraising efforts for various causes and supported various veteran causes.
 Before WQW, Eugene Graduated from Montana State University where he competed in Track and Field for the Bobcats, has served on several local government committees and is a previous board member of Eagle Mount.
 Eugene has been honored to be named Builder of the year for Southwest Montana 3 times as well as the Montana Builder of the year.

 Jim Collins, Col, USMC (Ret.)